Welcome to my Website !

 ~ ♥ ♥ ♥ ~

 4. The “Troubadour Traditional“ model (below) and Carry Case (extra).
 This dulcimer model boasts of a carved Scroll head reminiscent of notable late-20th century builders such as Dave Field, Ed Smith and Sunhearth.
 The elegant scroll is fitted with planetary tuners for quick re-tunes.
 The body, of select hardwoods and violin style edges compliments the striking scroll head.
 Choice of standard fretting or with extra frets.
-Electronic tuner and capo included.
-Available for $550 and up.
+Available for $600 and up.

 Below is an example of the Troubadour Traditional dulcimer and case.
 This is a truly beautiful sounding all Black Walnut with three strings (double-melody strung).